The Art of Less

 structured thought

-writing is thinking. it forces order on a wandering mind, clarifies which ideas survive scrutiny, and reveals what you truly feel.
+writing is thinking. it forces order on a wandering mind, clarifies which ideas survive scrutiny, and reveals what you truly mean. to write less is not to think less. every cut is a decision.

-outsourcing that work to machines is tempting but corrosive to the mind.
-LLMs can polish words, but they cannot think for you. they hallucinate freely with confidence and cannot be accountable for what they generate.
+outsourcing that work to machines is tempting but corrosive to the mind. outsourcing forfeits the struggle that gives writing its value.
+LLMs can polish words, but they cannot think for you. they hallucinate confidently and cannot be held accountable for their output.

-to write is to shape the self. it is crucial that we do not delegate the act of thinking to AI, especially by habit.
+we need to be more aware. the danger is not that these machines will replace us, but that we willingly replace ourselves. this makes it all the more crucial that we do not delegate the act of thinking to AI, especially by habit.

 minimal means

-code is another form of writing. it scales in complexity, and the cost of mistakes grows quadratically with project size. more code means more surface for bugs, and more difficulty in reasoning.
+code is another form of writing. it scales in complexity, and the cost of mistakes grows quadratically with project size. more code creates more surface area for bugs and greater difficulty reasoning about the system.

 brevity here does not mean cryptic shorthand. code is read more often than it is written — usually by your future self. concise, clear code reduces cognitive load. the best tools and patterns are those that let us express more with less.